liferay/liferay-docs/discover/portal/articles/08-search/02-search-results.markdown

 total score of a returned document.
 This section aims to give an overview and provide general understanding on the calculation of relevance.

-The relevancy scoring approach used in @product@ can be distilled into three
+The relevance scoring approach used in @product@ can be distilled into three
 principles:

 1. Term Frequency: If a term appears more than once in the fields of a